VersusCenter

 Cons

-• More expensive than Google Drive at comparable storage tiers
+• Higher pricing compared to Google Drive at equivalent storage tiers

 Google Drive